Deploy the appliance (NSX-T)

 Method 2: Create an 'NSX Security Group Change' event-based task.

 With this method, new and existing VMs are automatically activated and assigned a policy when they are moved into a designated NSX security group.
-(Conversely, when they are moved out of the NSX security group, they are deactivated.)
-This method, and method 1, require the least amount of setup work.

 Method 3: Synchronize your Deep Security policies to NSX.

-With this method, new and existing VMs are activated and assigned a policy with they are moved into a designated NSX security group.
+With this method, new and existing VMs are activated and assigned a policy when they are moved into a designated NSX security group.
 This is similar to method 2.
 However, unlike method 2, Deep Security policies are assigned through the VMware UI.

 1 Requires VMware's Network Introspection Service.